 Make the Bar a Focal Point

 You'll likely be in the great outdoors at your summer wedding, and nothing says cool like a bar outside.
-Guests can sip their drinks in the sunshine, and you can decorate the bar with garlands of greenery or set it against a stunning seaside backdrop.
+Guests can sip their drinks in the sunshine, and you can decorate the bar with flowers and garlands of greenery or set it against a stunning seaside backdrop.

-Get Creative with Apps
+Get Creative With Apps

 We love the idea of summer-inspired passed appetizers.
 Think of everything you enjoy munching on in your backyard when June, July, and August roll around: Burgers, hot dogs, tacos, and other barbecue favorites.
 Then, leave it to your caterer to elevate the noshes and make them cocktail-hour-ready.
 Who knew that BBQ could be fancy enough for a wedding?